 Mix the flour and salt, place into a bowl and make a well in the centre.

-Crack the egg into the flour.
+Crack the egg and add oil into the flour.
 Using a fork, stir into the flour.
 Slowly add the water while kneading, until the dough forms a sticky ball.

 Continue to knead the dough on a floured surface until dough is soft but not sticky.
 Knead the dough for about 5 minutes.